episilia/public-documents/EpisiliaHelmGuide.md

 ## **Prerequisites**:
 The following prerequisites are required to install Episilia.
 ```
-1. Installing and configuring Helm (Helm CLI)
+1. Helm version 3.0+ (Helm CLI)
 2. Kubectl CLI
 3. A Kubernetes Cluster Up and Running
-4. Setup Kafka (kafka IP address should be mentioned in Episilia)
+4. Setup Kafka and relevant topics and provide in kafka configuration.
-      Topics:
-         - Episilia-logs(kafka topic where logs are pushed)
-         - Episilia_index_1(internal live topic)
-         - Episilia_opt_1(internal optimized topic)
-         - episilia-metrics
-         - Episilia_opt_req	(internal optimizer request topic)
-      The Logs to be pushed to this topic “episilia-logs” and only this topic can be overridden in the charts and others are   default internal topics.
-5. Docker login (login into DockerHub)
-6. Create Secret (To pull the images using secret, use regcred as default secret name)
-   kubectl create secret generic regcred --from-file=.dockerconfigjson=/home/Deskstop/.docker/config.json --type=kubernetes.io/  dockerconfigjson
-7. S3 credentials where the Index and data files to be stored (aws accesskey, secret key, bucket name, folder name, region)
+5. S3 credentials where the Index and data files to be stored (aws accesskey, secret key, bucket name, folder name, region)
 ```

 ## **System-Requisites:**
-1. Check AVX support in the local Machine
+1. Check AVX support in the target machine
    On linux (or unix machines) the information about your cpu is in /proc/cpuinfo.
 You can extract information from there by     hand, or with a grep command (grep flags /proc/cpuinfo).
 Also most compilers will automatically define __AVX2__ so you can check for that too.
-2. vCPUs - 2,Mem - 8gb (Preferably t2-large in AWS)
+2. Any 4GB+ kubernetes cluster

 ## **References**